broglir/pgw-python/README.md

 The top level directory contains the central scripts to modify lateral boundary conditions of any regional climate model using imput from a global or regional climate model.
 Two additional directories contain less generic codes that may be used if the regional climate model COSMO-CLM is used to provide the input (Preprocess_CCLM) for the boundary data modification or/and if the boundary data of COSMO-CLM itself needs to be modified (Postprocess_CCLM; documentation [here](/Postprocess_CCLM/README_Postprocessing.md)).

+The scripts regrid and preprocess the so-called climate change deltas which subsequently can be added to the original RCM boundary data.

 # Workflows Based on Input Data

 **Any Data**

 The software is written in python 3 and requires multiple python modules.
 The ennvironment-file **pgw_conda_env.yml** can be used to install a conda environment to run the software.
 More information about what conda is and how it works: https://docs.conda.io/projects/conda/en/latest/user-guide/index.html#

+To install the enviroment, just execute `conda env create -f environment.yml` once conda is installed.

+**Requeriments**

+Annual climate deltas from a global climate model in either daily or monthly steps.
+Climate deltas refer to the difference between the fields predicted by the climate model between two different time periods (usually future and present).

 **Input On Daily Timescale**